ISO 9001:2015 Requirements – Quality Management System Clause 1.0 – Scope

 The effective application of your QMS can be determined by how well QMS activities and results measure up to planned performance indicators.

-Improvement of the QMS is achieved by increasing the ability of the QMS to meet requirements through raising and achieving higher performance targets and making more efficient use of resources.
+Improvement of the quality management system (QMS) is achieved by increasing the ability of the QMS to meet requirements through raising and achieving higher performance targets and making more efficient use of resources.

 By effectively controlling and continually improving your QMS processes, there will obviously be a positive impact on product and service quality and conformity to customer requirements.
 These requirements focus on prevention (through the application of risk-based controls) and to a lesser extent detection of problems, as well as continual improvement of your QMS.